 In this special feature, we have invited top astronomers to handpick the Hubble Space Telescope image that has the most scientific relevance to them.
-The images they’ve chosen aren’t always the colourful glory shots that populate the countless “best of” galleries around the internet, but rather their impact comes in the scientific insights they reveal.
+The images they've chosen aren't always the colorful glory shots that populate the countless "best of" galleries around the internet, but rather their impact comes in the scientific insights they reveal.

 Tanya Hill, Museum Victoria

 My all-time favorite astronomical object is the Orion Nebula — a beautiful and nearby cloud of gas that is actively forming stars.
 I was a high school student when I first saw the nebula through a small telescope and it gave me such a sense of achievement to manually point the telescope in the right direction and, after a fair bit of hunting, to finally track it down in the sky (there was no automatic ‘go-to’ button on that telescope).

 Of course, what I saw on that long ago night was an amazingly delicate and wispy cloud of gas in black and white.
 One of the wonderful things that Hubble does is to reveal the colours of the universe.
 And this image of the Orion Nebula, is our best chance to imagine what it would look like if we could possibly go there and see it up-close.

 So many of Hubble’s images have become iconic, and for me the joy is seeing its beautiful images bring science and art together in a way that engages the public.
 The entrance to my office, features an enormous copy of this image wallpapered on a wall 4m wide and 2.5m tall.
 I can tell you, it’s a lovely way to start each working day.

 Michael Brown, Monash University